dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 Coreclr has implemented something similar, so we have proof of concept that this [works](https://github.com/dotnet/runtime/blob/543bcc5ee7d6a2b9471b016770227421c43a756e/src/tests/Common/Coreclr.TestWrapper/CoreclrTestWrapperLib.cs#L207-L254).
 We can do something similar in helix.

-Zipping the contents of the dump folder before uploading it to the storage account.
+Zipping the contents of the dump folder, which are greater than 1gb(say) before uploading it to the storage account.
 This is especially helpful for Mac OS and on-prem machines, since most of the times dump folder size is more than 6gb, and it takes forever/fails to upload dump files.

 We will have to test this across all platforms.